 Flat Rate Rewards Credit Cards

 Your credit card will either be a flat rate rewards card or a tiered rewards card.
-Flat rate rewards credit cards earn the same number of points on every dollar spent.
-For example, the Capital One Venture earns 2 points for every dollar spent.
+Flat-rate rewards credit cards earn the same number of points on every dollar spent.
+For example, the Capital One Venture Rewards Credit Card earns at least 2 miles for every dollar spent.

 Tiered Rewards Credit Cards

 For tiered credit cards, you need to choose a card that earns the most points on your frequent purchases.
 If you constantly stay at Hyatt hotels, you might get the Hyatt Credit Card.
 Or, if your largest monthly expense is grocery purchases, you might choose a card that specializes in grocery rewards.